Frequently Asked Questions

 Trinity Episcopal Church on the John Mosby Hwy in Upperville is the logical place to start, particularly if you have never been on the tour.
-For 58 years, church members have talked to the public about best routes, and favorite places to visit.
+Since the tour began, church members have talked to the public about best routes, and favorite places to visit.
 They have short cuts, helpful tips, and places to see.
 If you come at 9am on Saturday you also get a selfie moment and a cup of coffee with the Piedmont Hounds!
 But remember.
 You can start the tour at any stop.
 Stewards will check you in and help you plan your day!

 Can I buy tickets the day of the tour?

 Yes.
 You can purchase tickets at any stop.
 The only card machine for digital ticket sales however is at Trinity Church.
 Cash or check is accepted at all stops.

 What should I wear?

 It is usually a very warm sunny day.
 Visitors wear hats and shorts and skirt and casual shoes.
 Our barns are pristine and clean.
 No mud or boots are in sight!